-Activity Movement Urban Form The area is to retain a strong shopping character with a wide range of retail activities concentrated at the pedestrian (ground) level.
-Non-retail uses including residential are appropriate above and behind the retail uses.
-Existing non-retail uses at street level will be encouraged to relocate.
-Car parking should be provided at the rear with pedestrian access through from the street where appropriate.
-Emphasis is placed on developing continuous glass front displays facing malls and particularly Albany Highway.
+Activity Movement Urban Form

+The area is to retain a Car parking should be Emphasis is placed on

+strong shopping character provided at the rear with developing continuous glass

+with a wide range of retail pedestrian access through front displays facing malls

+activities concentrated at the from the street where and particularly Albany

+pedestrian (ground) level. appropriate.
+Highway.

+Non-retail uses including

+residential are appropriate

+above and behind the retail

+uses.

+Existing non-retail uses at

+street level will be

+encouraged to relocate.